Event Information

 Community Expectations

 Commencement season is a time of celebration and joy that should be memorable and safe for all, free from disruption.
-All students who intend to be on-campus for any of the affinity or commencement celebrations are expected to follow LMU Community Standards including the Freedom of Expression Policy and the Student Code of Conduct, with specific sections outlined here.
+All students who intend to be on-campus for any of the affinity or commencement celebrations are expected to follow LMU Community Standards including the Freedom of Expression Policy and the Student Code of Conduct, and Time, Place, Manner for Social Action with specific sections outlined here.

 Pre-Order Flowers, Leis, and Other Gifts